-What do I do with my brace when I no longer need it?
+What do I do with my crutches and brace when I no longer need them?

+Please return crutches to the fracture clinic or to A&E. They can be refurbished and reused.
 Your brace cannot be used again, so you do not need to return it.